sensiblecodeio/csv-to-cantabular-metadata-2021/CENSUS_METADATA.md

 ### Perform tabulation and get metadata

 This query requests a tabulation of the **country** and **sex** variables in the **Teaching-Dataset**.
-It also requests some metadata for the dataset, variables and **LC1117EW** table.
+It also requests some metadata for the dataset, variables and **LC1117EW** table, along with version information from the service metadata.

 #### Query

 ```
 {
   service {
+    meta {
+      version {
+        created
+        data
+        schema
+        script
+      }
+    }
     tables(names: "LC1117EW") {
       description
     }